RhythrosaLabs/DuoGPT/README.md

 ## Usage

 - Launch the application using the command above.
+- Type your prompt into the text field at the top of thr GUI.
+DuoGPT works best by assigning it a multi-step objective.
+- Press "Start" to send your prompt and initiate conversation.
 - Via the GUI, witness the real-time conversation between the ChatGPT agents.
-- Initiate conversations with "Start" and conclude with "Stop".
+- Whenever you'd like to intervene, conclude with "Stop".
+- Click "Save" if youd like to save a conversation as a .txt file to your computer.

 ## Contributing